 18. How can flow be measured accurately in ultrasonic flow sensors?

 By measuring the transit time of sound pulses compared to conditions of no flow.
-This method allows an inexpensive disposable tube to be used and prevents contamination of ultrasonic transducer themselves.
+This method allows an inexpensive disposable tube to be used and prevents contamination of the ultrasonic transducer.

 19. What are portable office spirometers?